Mixed electoral system: Parallel voting

-Additional member systems (AMS)
+Seat linkage compensatory systems

 Like parallel voting, MMP and AMS also have a tier of district representatives typically elected by FPTP, and a tier of regional or at-large representatives elected by PR.
 Unlike parallel voting, MMP and AMS are mixed compensatory systems, meaning that the PR seats are allocated in a manner that corrects disproportionality caused by the district tier.
 MMP corrects disproportionalities by adding as many leveling seats as needed, this system is used by Germany and New Zealand.

-The type of MMP which does not always yield proportional results, but sometimes only "mixed semi-proportional representation" is called an additional member system.
+A type of MMP used in the UK which does not always yield proportional results, but sometimes only "mixed semi-proportional representation" is called the additional member system.
 If the fixed number of compensatory seats are enough to compensate the results of the majoritarian FPTP/SMP side of the election, AMS is equivalent to MMP, but if not, AMS does not compensate for remaining overhang seats.
-In Bolivia and Lesotho, where single vote versions of AMS are used with a relatively large number of compensatory seats, results are usually proportional.
-AMS models used in parts of the UK (Scotland and Wales), with small regions with a fixed number of seats tend to produce only moderately proportional election outcomes.
+The AMS models used in parts of the UK (Scotland and formerly Wales), with small regions with a fixed number of seats tend to produce only moderately proportional election outcomes.

+In Lesotho, where a single vote versions seat linkage us used with a relatively large number of compensatory seats, results are usually proportional.